NW Clinic for Voice & Swallowing

 The training program is primarily clinical in nature.
 The NWCVS at OHSU has a faculty of 9 speech-language pathologists.
 Training experiences include interdisciplinary team assessments of adults and children with voice disorders and vocal cord dysfunction, adult dysphagia, alaryngeal rehabilitation, speech and swallowing disorders in the head and neck cancer patient.
 Independent study and collaborative research is part of the training program.
 Didactic offerings, both at the NW Center for Voice and Swallowing, Otolaryngology and throughout the greater Oregon Health & Science University augment the Fellowship experience.

 QualificationsApplicants should have the minimum of a master's degree in speech-language pathology and meet all the requirements for certification except the Clinical Fellowship.
 Applicants must meet all the requirements for the Oregon Board of Examiners Conditional License in Speech-Language Pathology.
-Applicants should submit 1) a letter of intent including background and areas of interest, and 2) a resume including at least two references qualified to comment on the status of the applicant.
+Applicants should submit 1) a letter of intent including background and areas of interest, 2) a resume/CV, 3) three letters of reference qualified to comment on the status of the applicant and 4) a sample of writing (term/research paper, article, thesis, etc.).
 Applications by March 31, 2015.

 Department: ENT Voice Clinic